The Heart Of England Way | |

 I kicked an empty beer bottle as I crossed the lounge and noticed that it was one of several scattered about the room.
 We’d all enjoyed a nice relaxing evening but I was still surprised at the amount of empties three blokes can generate even on a quiet night.
 I tidied them away, smiling at Bods choice of drink for the week.
 For reasons only known to himself he had decided to shun beer in favour of pear cider – a drink he referred to as a “fruit-based drink for the ladies” but which he seemed to enjoy.

 For the next few days the Heart Of England Way ran through North Warwickshire and would therefore be on my doorstep.
-Car journeys would be a short hop as a result, and indeed the drop off point for our first car was the Griffin Inn at Shustoke, the nearest thing I have to a ‘local’ where the finest real ales are sold and I have had many a happy time.
-Moving on from the Griffin we made our way to Drayton Basset and parked in the tiny lay-by just before the village centre.
-I noticed curtains twitching in the smart houses opposite and half-expected a ‘you can’t park here’ conversation to begin but nobody ventured out of their front doors, instead they got to watch the spectacle of three blokes smearing sun cream (supplied by Colin) liberally over their extremities before shouldering rucksacks and marching manfully off along Drayton Lane.
+Car journeys would be a short hop as a result, and indeed the drop off point for our first car was The Griffin Inn at Shustoke, the nearest thing I have to a ‘local’ where the finest real ales are sold and I have had many a happy time.
+Moving on from The Griffin we made our way to Drayton Basset and parked in the tiny lay-by just before the village centre.
+I noticed curtains twitching in the smart houses opposite and half-expected a ‘you can’t park here’ conversation but nobody ventured out of their front doors, instead they got to watch the spectacle of three blokes smearing sun cream (supplied by Colin) liberally over their extremities before shouldering rucksacks and marching off along Drayton Lane.

-Kingsbury with the narrow boats and the crowds …..
+Kingsbury Water Park: Narrowboats and crowds …..

 Drayton Basset village centre consisted of a nice collection of cottages, a shop, and a village church but was still asleep on this fine morning and we didn’t encounter a soul as we passed the church, walking out of the village via a narrow hedged lane.
 Almost immediately we reached the Birmingham-Fazeley canal and saw that we had to cross it via a most unusual footbridge.
 Two whitewashed pillars stood at each end, resembling the crenelated towers of a castle, each housing a set of stone steps that spiralled up onto a railed wooden bridge.
 Bod squeezed his not inconsiderable frame into the narrow doorway and climbed the stairs singing ‘I’m the king of the castle’ whilst Colin remained on the canal embankment in order to capture us on the bridge before making his way up to join us.

-St. Peter's Church, Drayton Basset, Staffordshire
+St. Peter's Church, Drayton Basset |

 We passed beds of tall reeds and verdant stretches of embankment where wild flowers flourished.
 Colin was kept busy identifying the birdsong and I ticked off wild-flower species; vetch, campion, harebells, poppy, marsh marigold and balsam, many in full bloom and others producing buds that would blossom later in the year.
 On our left there were wide open acres of marsh and reed-beds, a legacy of the gravel extraction that had worked this area in the recent past and had now moved on, leaving the gravel beds to fill naturally from rising water tables, creating a perfect habitat for migrating water fowl.
 Our destination, Kingsbury Water Park, was itself the result of gravel extraction but was a more mature version of this watery landscape, gravel extraction having ceased some forty years before and therefore giving nature enough time to re-establish willows and birches, creating a series of lakes fringed by woodland habitat.